 In redesigning The Mulberry Tree, St. Mary’s alumni magazine, we located a drawing of the historic mulberry tree in the college’s archives and used it as an element of the redesigned nameplate.
 St. Mary’s history, dating back to 1840, and its location adjacent to St. Mary’s City, Maryland’s original capital through the 17th century, precipitated our choice of a typographic style informed by early American poster design.
 The redesign won a CASE Gold award.

 The idea of illustrating a Great Books author on each cover of The College, St. John’s alumni magazine, originated in 2001 when we first redesigned the publication.
 Overwhelmingly popular among alumni, the covers were updated in 2012 to signal a more modern sensibility.
 By commissioning a different illustrator for each issue and adding color, the new cover treatment allowed the editorial voice to come through, often alluding to a thematic concept.
-The Fall 2015 issue was a UCDA Winner (University & College Designers Association).
+The Fall 2015 and 2017 issues were UCDA Winners (University & College Designers Association).

 Skelton Sprouls has also designed an institutional identity, admissions, development and alumni affairs materials for St. John’s.
 The typographic approach of the college logo reflected the St. John's ethos – grounded in the classics while adhering to its own distinctive educational vision.